 Is it safe to go to university?

-It's understandable to feel worried about going to university, but your university will be doing everything they can to keep you safe.
+If you can attend university, it's understandable that you may feel worried, but your university will be doing everything they can to keep you safe.
 They have to follow the latest government guidance for their local area, carry out risk assessments, and implement protective measures such as social distancing and increased cleaning.
-This probably means things will look a little different on campus - and you may have more virtual classes to limit the number of students on campus at any one time.
 If you are worried about attending in-person classes, it is best to have an open and honest conversation with your tutor about your concerns.
-We have a guide for Universities and Colleges about Crohn’s and Colitis you may wish to give to your tutor.
-Our Talking Toolkit can also help you find the words to explain your condition to them.
+Our Talking Toolkit can also help you find the words to explain your condition to your tutor.

 If your Crohn’s or Colitis has an impact on your ability to study, you may find it helpful to look into claiming Disabled Students Allowance.
 You may be eligible for assistance with purchasing items such as a laptop or printer to enable you to study from home if your condition makes travelling to classes difficult.